functionalscript/nanvm/notes/djs-article.md

 JSON serves as the universal language for data exchange, but it has known limitations.
-These have been tackled by general-purpose extensions like [JSON5](https://json5.org/) and [Hjson](https://github.com/hjson/hjson-js), as well as custom extensions in problem-specific systems.
+These have been tackled by general-purpose extensions like [JSON5](https://json5.org/) and [Hjson](https://github.com/hjson/hjson-js), as well as by custom extensions in problem-oriented systems.

 In this article we describe a promising new approach on extending JSON - that avoids common pitfalls.
 Let’s delve into a couple of motivating examples of ‘JSON+’ data